Generic Name: dorzolamide ophthalmic (dor ZOL a mide)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Although the risk of serious side effects is low when dorzolamide is used in the eyes, you should be aware of side effects that can occur if the medication is absorbed into your bloodstream.
+Serious side effects are unlikely when dorzolamide is used in the eyes, but can occur if the medicine is absorbed into your bloodstream.

 swelling or redness of your eyelids;